openstack/nova/doc/source/filter_scheduler.rst

     --scheduler_available_filters=nova.scheduler.filters.all_filters
     --scheduler_available_filters=myfilter.MyFilter
     --scheduler_default_filters=RamFilter,ComputeFilter,MyFilter

+.. note:: When writing your own filter, be sure to add it to the list of available filters and enable it in the default filters.
+The "all_filters" setting  only includes the filters shipped with nova.

 With these settings, nova will use the ``FilterScheduler`` for the scheduler driver.
 The standard nova filters and MyFilter are available to the